The High Arctic

 North Pole

-Currently there’s only one vessel that can reach the North Pole, the nuclear powered ice-breaker 50 Years of Victory.
+Currently there’s only one vessel operating cruise to the North Pole, the Le Commandant Charcot.

-On your cruise to the North Pole, watch (and feel, as the ship forces it way over and through sea ice) in amazement from high above the frozen surface of the Arctic Ocean surface, as the vessel’s twin nuclear reactors (generating 75,000 horsepower), powers the vessel through Arctic sea ice up to three meters thick.
+On your cruise to the North Pole, watch (and feel, as the ship forces it way over and through sea ice) in amazement from high above the frozen surface of the Arctic Ocean surface as Le Commandant Charcot powers her way through Arctic sea ice up to three meters thick.
 This is a one–of-a-kind trip with the single-minded goal of reaching 90 degrees North.
 There will be opportunities to view wildlife, including the polar bear.
-On the return journey to Murmansk you’ll visit Franz Josef Land archipelago, home to walrus, seals and many bird species including the rare Ivory gull.

 We will tailor the perfect holiday to suit your needs.